jasozh/nextjs-github-template/README.md

        prettier-plugin-tailwindcss
    ```

-6. Create `.prettierrc` and paste in the following.
-Then, run `npx prettier --write .` to standardize formatting and indentation across all files.
+6. Create `.prettierrc` and paste in the following:

    ```json
    {